 In another study, researchers found that those who ate more than five servings of fruits and vegetables a day had a roughly 20 percent lower risk of coronary heart disease and stroke, compared with those who ate less than three servings a day.

-The AHA states that stress can affect other risk factors, too.
-It may cause you to smoke more or drink too much or eat more—all behaviors that can increase your risk of heart disease.
-Stress can sap your energy, and make it more difficult for you to get a good night’s sleep (read more on that below).
+The AHA states that stress can affect other risk factors too.
+It may cause you to smoke more or drink too much or eat more — all behaviors that can increase your risk of heart disease.
+Stress can sap your energy and makes it more difficult for you to get a good night’s sleep (read more on that below).

-Meanwhile, other studies have shown that those exposed to chronic stress—particularly stress at work, within a marriage, or caused by caregiving—are more at risk for heart disease.
-We can reduce that risk by finding ways to better manage stress.
+Meanwhile, other studies have shown that those exposed to chronic stress — particularly stress at work, within a marriage or caused by caregiving — are more at risk for heart disease.
+We can reduce that risk by finding ways to manage stress better.

 The CDC stated in 2015 that insufficient sleep was a public health problem.
 Thousands of people aren’t getting the recommended 7-8 hours a night, and that puts them at risk for heart disease, regardless of their weight, smoking, or exercise habits.

-In 2016, scientists found that short-term sleep deprivation led to an increase in blood pressure and heart rate, and also encouraged increased levels of cortisol, the stress hormone.
+In 2016, scientists found that short-term sleep deprivation led to an increase in blood pressure and heart rate and also encouraged increased levels of cortisol, which is the stress hormone.
 All of these effects created a toll on the heart.
-People who are sleep deprived also have slower metabolic rates, which means they will have difficulty burning calories, and more trouble losing weight.
-Other studies have found that shortened sleep increased calcium deposits in the arteries—a sign of plaque buildup and artery narrowing.
+People who are sleep deprived also have slower metabolic rates, which means they will have difficulty burning calories and more trouble losing weight.
+Other studies have found that shortened sleep increased calcium deposits in the arteries — a sign of plaque buildup and artery narrowing.